-EC is widely used in research on low-latency communications to evaluate the QoS-constrained throughput of wireless systems.
-However, it is usually \RV{challenging} to obtain the closed-form expression of EC, which brings difficulty for the designs of resource allocation and scheduling for maximizing EC.
-In this paper, we propose a Laplace's-method-based EC approximation approach, in which normal approximation is used to evaluate the maximum coding rate.
-Thus, this approximation can be used \RV{when} normal approximation has satisfying accuracy.
-For simplicity of expression, let
+EC is widely utilized in research on low-latency communications to assess the QoS-constrained throughput of wireless systems.
+However, it is usually challenging to obtain a closed-form expression of EC, which brings difficulty for the designs of resource allocation and scheduling strategies aimed at maximizing EC.
+In this paper, we propose a Laplace's-method-based EC approximation approach, in which normal approximation is employed to evaluate the maximum coding rate.
+Thus, this approximation is applicable when the normal approximation has satisfying accuracy.
+For the simplicity of expression, let